saakhoury/saakhoury/README.md

 - Built a Self-Supervised GNN Recommender System as an internal tool for NGen Canada
 - Developed Full-Stack Map & Dashboard Applications with ML features for NGen Canada
 - Learning Complex ML/AI Concepts from BackPropagation to Quant Strategies
 - Developed an AI-Driven GDP Forecasting Tool for Industry Analysis
+- Currently building a self-driving rover
 <!--  -->